drmowinckels/drmowinckels.github.io/content/blog/2024/03-01_freesurfer_lmm/index.md

 I have two solutions:

 1. Copy paste my last function and use that
-2. Give my mini-package, freesurfer.lme a try
+2. Give my mini-package, neuromat a try

 It's the tiniest package I ever made, but it's a package, and I hope it can ease your vertex-wise Freesurfer LMM journey!